freakent/node-red-contrib-sunevents/README.md

 # node-red-contrib-sunevents
-A node that generates events based on the location of the Sun at the appropriate time of day.
-This node can be used to make something happen based on a particular period of the day, for example switching on your lights at home at dusk every day or taking a photo a the darkest time of night ("nadir").
+A node that emits events based on the location of the Sun at the appropriate time of day.
+This node can be used to make something happen at particular period of the day, for example switching on your lights at home at dusk every day or taking a photo a the darkest time of night ("nadir").

-On receiving a `msg.payload` containing latitude and longitude coordinates (in decimal), this node outputs a series of Sun event objects at the appropriate time for each.
+On receiving a `msg.payload` containing latitude and longitude coordinates (in decimal), this node waits and then outputs a series of Sun event objects at the appropriate time for each.
+A secondary "missed events" output provides an array of the Sun events that have passed before this node was triggered with an input (See Missed Events for more details).

 Calculations are performed using the excellent [SunCalc module](https://github.com/mourner/suncalc) and the resulting Sun events are output from this node at the appropriate time: